File a Grievance or Appeal

 - You cannot get a timely appointment with a provider.

 - You think the provider’s office staff did not treat you fairly.

 - You are not satisfied with the quality of care you received.

 - CareSource gives partial approval to cover a service.

 We will send you a letter letting you know the outcome of the grievance review.
 If you do not agree with the decision, you can file an appeal

 If you do not agree with the outcome of the grievance, you have the right to appeal.
 An appeal is a request to reconsider and change the decision made or the action taken.

 For more specific information about any of these topics, please see your plan’s Evidence of Coverage on the Plan Documents page.

 What is an External Review?

 External reviews are conducted by Independent Review Organizations.
-If you are unhappy with a CareSource decision made in response to an internal appeal that you filed, you may request an external review.
+If you are unhappy with a CareSource decision made in response to an internal appeal that you filed regarding a denial to cover or pay for a service, you may request an external review.
 In most cases, you must go through all of the steps in the internal appeal process before you can ask for an external review.